Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 Stop Ice Dams from Forming

-Ice dams form at the edge of the roof, where the roof meets the attic and gutter.
-The heat from the attic causes the snow to melt into the gutters, where it refreezes and gets blocked.
+Ice dams form at the edge of the roof, where the roof meets the attic and gutters.
+The heat from the attic causes the snow to melt into the gutters, where it refreezes and blocks them.

 When this happens, the water can leak into your attic and cause damage.
 To prevent that: